 If you are unable to specifically allocate deductions between spouses, prorate the deductions based on a ratio of your separate incomes to total joint income.
 For example, if one spouse earns 60% of the household income and the other earns 40%, designate 60% of the deductions to the spouse earning 60% of the household income and 40% of the deductions to the spouse earning 40% of the household income.
+NOTE: Civil Union taxpayers, please refer to "Filing Status" on Page 10.

-Foreign Tax Paid
+32 Foreign Tax Paid

 If you elected the Foreign Tax Credit on your federal return, your federal itemized deductions, allowed as Delaware itemized deductions, will be increased by the amount of foreign taxes actually paid.
 Foreign taxes accrued, but not paid, are not allowed as an addition on Line 32.
 On Line 32, enter the amount of foreign taxes paid included on Line 8 of Federal Form 1116.
-If you were not required to file Federal Form 1116, enter on Line 32 the amount of foreign tax paid.
+If you were not required to file Federal of foreign tax paid.

-Charitable Mileage Deduction
+33 Charitable Mileage Deduction